infobloxopen/atlas-app-toolkit/errors/validationerrors/README.md

 validation failure, an `InvalidArgument` gRPC status is returned, along with the error that caused the validation failure.

-While it is generic, it is intended to be used with plugins like https://github.com/mwitkow/go-proto-validators or https://github.com/lyft/protoc-gen-validate, Go protocol buffers codegen plugins that create the `Validate` methods (including nested messages) based on declarative options in the `.proto` files themselves.
+It is intended to be used with plugins like https://github.com/lyft/protoc-gen-validate, Go protocol buffers codegen plugins that create the `Validate` methods (including nested messages) based on declarative options in the `.proto` files themselves.

 ## Usage